nico3333fr/jquery-accessible-hide-show-aria/README.md

 ### Hide/Show all

 It is possible to hide/show all with a button.
-All you have to do is wrapping each group with the class "collapse-group".
+All you have to do is wrapping each group with the class "js-collapse-group".
 You may set the button yourself if you prefer.
 Examples:

 ```html
     <div class="js-collapse-group">